NBISweden/module-rstudio-intro-dm-practices/_episodes/01-introduction.md

     wrap: 72
 ---

 ## What is R?

 The term "`R`" is used to refer to both the programming language and the software that interprets the scripts written using it.

 -   R is a powerful programming language used for statistical computing and graphics, popular among data analysts, statisticians, and researchers.

-- R provides a wide range of statistical and graphical techniques, making it a versatile tool for data analysis, data visualization, and modeling.

 -   R has a large and active community of users and developers, which provides extensive support, documentation, and packages for various tasks, such as data manipulation, machine learning, and data visualization.

 -   R is an open-source language, which means it is free to use, modify, and distribute, making it accessible to a wide range of users.

 -   R has a rich ecosystem of packages that extend its functionality, allowing users to tailor their analyses to specific domains or tasks, and making it a flexible and customizable language for data analysis and visualization.

 ## What is RStudio?